 village of Lochawe is just a very short walk from the coach and

-serving food and a post office/shop.
-Also in the
+serving food.
+There is also a post office/shop.
+In the

 village is St Conans Kirk, one of the most unusual church